 In general, real-time data scraping is the process through which software scrapes data from websites at almost the same time as changes occur there.
 This process requires a delicate approach.
 To get data almost at once, your software needs to request the web sources many times.
-It could create additional load for the web source host and can even crash the website.
-So real-time data scraping finds the balance between the delay of getting fresh data and overloading the website servers.
+So your real-time crawler could create an additional load on the web source host and can even crash the website.
+That’s why it’s essential to find the right balance between the delay of getting fresh data and overloading the website servers.

-Another approach is using website application programming interface (API)—a special channel made for downloading data directly from websites’ databases.
+Another approach is real-time web scraping using API – website application programming interface (API)—a special channel made for downloading data directly from websites’ databases.
 But APIs exist on less than 1% of all websites (mostly on big, well-known web sources like Facebook, Twitter, and others).
-And another issue is that APIs have a lot of limits regarding data they can give, for instance: amount of records, amount of fields, or speed limitation.
+And another issue is that APIs have a lot of limits regarding data they can give, for instance: the number of records, amount of fields, or speed limitation.

 Real-time web data extraction has one more meaning.
 We have developed a lot of scaping-based solutions for our clients where the end-user requests information and should get it as soon as possible.
 The speed of getting information is the most valuable aspect of such products.